-We are regulated as a bank holding company by the Board of Governors of the Federal Reserve System, or Federal Reserve Board.
-Cathay Bank is regulated as a California commercial bank by the California Department of Financial Institutions, or DFI, and the Federal Deposit Insurance Corporation, or FDIC.
+We are regulated as a bank holding company by the Board of Governors of the Federal Reserve System ("Federal Reserve").
+Cathay Bank is regulated as a California commercial bank by the California Department of Financial Institutions ("DFI") and the Federal Deposit Insurance Corporation ("FDIC").